 Relax at the Leland Lodge

 Check in at the Leland Lodge for a weekend stay at a perfect base for Leelanau County exploration.
 Set amid pines in a quiet and pretty Leland neighborhood, the Lodge offers instant access to a weekend outdoors.
 Cyclists should know that some of America’s best road-riding terrain starts right outside the door—spin among orchards, vineyards and along lakeshores on remarkably car-free roads (even on holiday weekends).
 If the links are more your style, the Leland Country Club, adjacent to the lodge, can be used by non-members based on its availability.
 Leland’s Fishtown and shopping are a short stroll away.
 After enjoying Leelanau’s terrain, treat yourself to a true Up North dinner at Bogey’s 19th Hole Bar & Grill.
-Go classic Michigan with Whitefish Your Way—broiled, beer battered or pan seared.
+Go classic Michigan with Whitefish Your Way—broiled, beer-battered or pan-seared.
 Red meat fans will also find plenty to satisfy.
-After dinner head to the Leland Lodge’s Bogey’s bar for a glass of wine.
+After dinner, head to the Leland Lodge’s Bogey’s bar for a glass of wine.
 Sample from an extensive selection of award-winning Leelanau vintages or explore flavors from afar.

-Benjamin Maier Ceramics
+Be Inspired at Benjamin Maier Ceramics

 Benjamin Maier is a truly inspired artist, who says this: “I understand pottery as being able to unite people together at the table.”
-This conviction shows through in his work, unique and striking pieces that are either soda (a process in which soda is introduced to the kiln at peak temperatures!) or wood fired.
+This conviction shows through in his work: unique and striking pieces that are either soda (a process in which soda is introduced to the kiln at peak temperatures!) or wood fired.